Best Christmas Cookie: Pignolis (Recipe Included)

 - I prefer Odense almond paste over Solo.
 Solo tends to be too liquidy.

-- Other recipes use powdered sugar, but I've found that granulated sugar yields a more delicious texture.
+- Other recipes call for powdered sugar (inside) but I've found that granulated sugar yields a more delicious texture.

 - You can toast the pine nuts first.
 It gives them a deeper flavor and the slightly darker color is nice.